Masago (What You Need to Know About Fish Eggs) - TheLadyChef

 2. Spicy Tuna Roll: If you enjoy a bit of heat, try a spicy tuna roll.
 It includes fresh or canned tuna mixed with spicy mayo, along with other fillings of your choice.

-3. Vegetable Roll: Perfect for vegetarians and vegans, a vegetable roll can include a variety of colorful and crunchy vegetables like carrot, cucumber, bell pepper, and avocado.
+3. Vegetable Roll: Perfect for vegetarians and vegans, a vegetable roll can include a variety of colorful and crunchy vegetables like carrots, cucumbers, bell peppers, and avocados.

 4. Tempura Roll: For a delightful crispy texture, consider making a tempura roll.
 It involves deep-frying battered vegetables, shrimp, or even sushi rolls.